Malaysia Travel Guide: Tips for the Ultimate Itinerary Malaysia Travel Guide: Tips for the Ultimate Itinerary

 The Genting Highlands

 The Genting Highlands is popular on the weekends with Malaysians for the gigantic malls, casinos, and hotels.
 Avoid these parts and, instead, take the cable car up the mountain to the Chin Swee Temple.
-This colorful tiered pagoda stands tall at the summit, providing beautiful views of the thick, green forest beneath and the Titiwangsa Mountains.
+This colorful tiered pagoda stands tall at the summit, providing beautiful views of the thick, green forest beneath the Titiwangsa Mountains.

 How to get to Chin Swee Cave Temple